edgarceron/challenge/README.md

 However this memcached server was also tested with a python implementation of memcached client, so in theory any other memcached client could make use of it.

 ### Running tests
 From terminal you should reach the src folder.
 Then a typical npm run test should work as long as you have already installed the dependencies.
+A JMeter Load test calle "Load test.jmx" is in the root directory.

 ```
 cd src